grimme-lab/xtb_docs/source/gbsa.rst

 .. note:: feature implemented in version 6.2

-To get more insights and diagnostics for a GBSA calculation the Born radii and the solvent accessable surface area can be printed by toggling the property-printout with
+To get more insights and diagnostics for a ALPB calculation the Born radii and the solvent accessable surface area can be printed by toggling the property-printout with